Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 7850 is superior to the Radeon HD 5870, though not by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7850 is superior to the Radeon HD 5870, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison